anuragsrivastav-dtu/Customer-churn-analysis-using-SQL/README.md

 # Project Approach
 I got this dataset from Kaggle, and it contains information such as customers' personal details, satisfaction scores, preferred payment mode, days since the last order, and cashback amount.
 I used SQL (Azure Data Studio) to clean and analyze this dataset, and performed visualizations using Microsoft Power BI.
 This analysis is divided into several stages: data cleaning, data exploration, an insight section, and recommendations.
+For a more structured view please visit: https://srivastavaanurag68.wixsite.com/website

 # Data Cleaning
 Before embarking on any analysis, it is essential to ensure the dataset is clean and reliable.
 The data cleaning process involves handling missing values, correcting inconsistencies, and formatting the data for analysis.
 In this project, we carefully cleaned the dataset to ensure the accuracy and integrity of our findings.